-If we truly allow ourselves to encounter Him through these means, we will not delay one moment when it comes to fulfilling what is expected of us in living our Catholic faith.
-I am hopeful that this conference today has provided all of you an opportunity to encounter Christ in a deeper way, in a way that motivates you to strive more diligently in living your Catholic faith today and every day that lies ahead.

-As men, it is so important that you not back down from this opportunity to be leaders in your families and workplaces by setting an example of a life rooted in Catholic values.
-On the one hand, you are called to set this example because it is what God expects of you.
-Your salvation and the salvation of others will be affected by how you choose to live your faith.
-That can be a slightly frightening prospect, but that fear melts away when you realize the great opportunity that you have to introduce and lead others to a profound experience of God's love.
-You will be eager to promote that experience having yourself experienced that love by intentionally following Christ as your first priority in this life, so that you can enjoy an eternal experience of His love in the Kingdom of Heaven.
+If we truly allow ourselves to encounter Christ through these means, we will not delay one moment when it comes to fulfilling what is expected of us in living our Catholic faith.
+As Catholics, we are called to set an example of a life rooted in Catholic values because it is what God expects of us.
+Our salvation and the salvation of others will be affected by how we choose to live our faith.
+That can be a slightly frightening prospect, but that fear melts away when we realize the great opportunity that we have to introduce and lead others to a profound experience of God's love.
+We will be eager to promote that experience if we have ourselves experienced that love by intentionally following Christ as our first priority in this life, so that we can enjoy an eternal experience of His love in the Kingdom of Heaven.

 As we continue this Mass, we prepare to encounter His love once again in the gift of His Body and Blood in the Eucharist.
-May that experience of His love prompt us to depart from this great day with a renewed sense of purpose and mission.
-May we strive with greater haste to follow His will and faithfully do our part in building up His Kingdom, where we hope to be with Him and all of the saints for eternity.
+May that experience of His love fill us with a renewed sense of purpose and mission.
+May we strive with greater haste to follow His will and faithfully do our part in building up His Kingdom, where we hope to be with Him and all of the saints for all eternity.
 May God give us this grace.
 Amen.